For you to become a successful writer in 2021 there is this one thing you must do; Unmute you.

 2. Don’t Care About the Camera

-Yesterday, I attended a business meeting hosted by SurfData Africa which held at Lekota Hotels in Nigeria.
+Yesterday, I attended a business meeting hosted by SurfData Africa which was held at Lekota Hotels in Nigeria.

 Ritchie Felix was a resource person and I noticed that many people are afraid of the camera.